New Mexico Work Accident Lawyers

 Injured in an Industrial Accident?
 Here's What You Should Do.

 • Talk to an attorney.
-Even with workers’ comp benefits, which are supposed to be provided on a no-fault basis, you may run into trouble getting the medical care and money you need.
+Even with workers' compensation benefits, which are supposed to be provided on a no-fault basis, you may run into trouble getting the medical care and money you need.
 Delays, underpayments, and even outright denials are all too common when it comes to New Mexico work accident cases.
-An Albuquerque industrial injury attorney can help with your workers’ compensation claim and can determine whether you can seek additional compensation through a third-party lawsuit
+An industrial injury attorney in Albuquerque can help with your workers' compensation claim and can determine whether you can seek additional compensation through a third-party lawsuit against someone other than your employer or a co-worker.

-In New Mexico, employers with three or more employees are required to carry workers’ compensation insurance.
-Construction companies are required to provide workers’ comp coverage for all their workers, no matter how many employees they may have.
+In New Mexico, employers with three or more employees are required to carry workers' comp insurance.
+Construction companies are required to provide workers' compensation coverage for all their workers, no matter how many employees they may have.
+Workers' compensation covers medical treatment and two-thirds of an injured worker's average weekly wage but may not exceed the New Mexico average weekly wage, which was $1,041.79 as of January 1, 2024.

 Protecting Industrial Workers in Albuquerque, NM & Nationwide

-Industrial workers face a plethora of work hazards on a daily basis; however, that does not mean it should be expected for them to sustain serious injuries.
-No matter whether you have been injured while working in a mine, in a factory, or on a construction site, you have legal rights that deserve to be protected.
-By working with an experienced New Mexico industrial injury attorney, you can take the necessary steps toward recovery.
+From falls at construction zones to explosions at oil and gas facilities, these workplaces present serious hazards that can lead to catastrophic injuries if safety is ignored.
+Industrial workers face a plethora of work hazards daily; however, it should not be expected for them to sustain catastrophic injuries.
+Whether you have been injured while working in a mine, in a factory, or on a construction site, you have legal rights that deserve to be protected.
+By working with an experienced industrial injury attorney in New Mexico, you can take the necessary steps toward recovery.

 Some pieces of regulations enforced by OSHA include: